chandaomega/Sequence-Alignment/README.md

 Output will be created in root directory in format output(*).txt, where * represents the output file index for respective input.

 Alternatively ,
-Run javac Main.java to compile the Main file for java For Basic Algo (A)-
+Run javac Main.java to compile the Main file for java.
+For Basic Algo (A)-
 Run java Main {inputFilePath}
 For Efficient Algo (B)-